rgroli/other.nvim/README.md

 With this plugin you can open other/related files for the currently active buffer.
 For instance when editing a controller you can easily open a view, a model or a testcase without the need to open a fuzzy finder or a tree.

-#### The plugin in action in an angular project.
+#### The plugin in an angular project.
 ![screen-gif](./other-nvim.gif)

-#### The plugin in action in a php project.
+#### The plugin in a php project.
 ![screen-gif](./other-nvim2.gif)

-The plugin opens a file picker, when there is no perfect match.
-By default the plugin memorizes the selection.
+The plugin opens a file picker when there's no perfect match.
+By default it memorizes the selection.

 ## Dependencies ##
 Neovim > 0.5

 ## Usage ##
-After setting up the plugin with some builtin or custom mapping, the plugin provides this set of command:
+After setting up the plugin with builtin or custom mapping, it provides this set of command:

 | Command   | Description |
 |--------------|-----------|